FDA panel debates lower-dose Moderna COVID shots for booster

 The FDA will use its advisers’ recommendations in deciding whether to authorize Moderna boosters.
 If it does, there’s still another hurdle: Next week, a panel convened by the Centers for Disease Control and Prevention will offer more specifics on who should get one.

-The first two Moderna shots that everyone receives each contain 100 micrograms of vaccine.
+What's the evidence that the Moderna vaccine's protection is waning?
+As the delta variant surged in July and August, people who were more recently vaccinated had a 36% lower rate of “breakthrough” infections compared with those vaccinated longer ago, Moderna's Dr. Jacqueline Miller told FDA's advisers.

+As for the dose, initial Moderna vaccination consists of two 100-microgram shots.
 But Moderna says a single 50-microgram shot should be enough for a booster.
 The company said that would trigger fewer uncomfortable shot reactions such as fever and achiness while also leaving more vaccine available for the global supply.

-A Moderna study of 344 people found the booster dose spurred a big jump in virus-fighting antibodies, including those able to target the delta mutant.
+A study of 344 people found the booster shot six months after initial vaccinations restored virus-fighting antibodies to levels seen after recipients' last dose — and that included large jumps in antibodies able to target the delta variant, Miller said.

+One very rare side effect of both the Moderna and Pfizer vaccines is heart inflammation, particularly among young men soon after the second dose — and one lingering question is whether another dose could spark more cases.
+Moderna's booster study wasn't large enough to spot such a rare risk.

+But Israel began offering Pfizer boosters sooner than the U.S. and to more of its population.
+Thursday, Dr. Sharon Alroy-Preis of Israel's health ministry told the FDA panel that after 3.7 million booster doses administered, there's no sign the extra shot is any riskier — despite an intense investigation into heart inflammation.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.